murayeeto/HiveMind/README.md

 ## Setup Instructions

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.9.16 (recommended for deployment)
 - Node.js 14 or higher
 - npm or yarn
 - Kaggle account for dataset access